 Next, the US Individual Life and Group Insurance division (18% of 2015 revenue) includes the Individual Life and Group Insurance segments.
 The Individual Life segment distributes variable life, term life, and universal life policies, largely to middle-class, affluent, and wealthy clients in the US.
 The Group insurance segment offers group life, group disability, and corporate-, bank-, and trust-owned life insurance to institutional clients, who use them in concert with employee plans and affinity groups.

 The fourth division, Closed Block, brought in 12% of revenue in 2015.
 It includes certain in-force policies and annuities (issued prior to its demutualization in 2001) as well as related assets and liabilities.

 Prudential's US operations account for nearly two-thirds of sales.
 The company also offers international products in more than 40 countries in regions including Asia, Latin America, and Europe.

-The International Insurance segment owns offices in Argentina, Brazil Japan, Korea, Malaysia, and Taiwan; and leases offices in Italy, Mexico, and Poland.
+The International Insurance division owns offices in Argentina, Brazil Japan, Korea, Malaysia, and Taiwan; and leases offices in Italy, Mexico, and Poland.
 The Asset Management segment, which includes international investment operations, leases offices in Australia, France, Germany, Hong Kong, Japan, Luxembourg, Mexico, Portugal, Singapore, South Korea, Taiwan, and the UK.